 Need help coming up with enough money for camp?
 Download a fundraising kit here: CYMC-Student-Fundraising-Kit

-To use Paypal to pay for your registration fees by credit card or funds transfer, go here.
+To use Paypal to pay for your Application Fee by credit card or funds transfer, go here.

 Once accepted into the program, you can use Paypal to pay for your Tuition and Camp fees go here.